KhadijaNooreen/project2/README.md

-This Project was created using local system.
+This Project was created using local system